bahrus/xtal-in/README.md

 In addition to spawning a new event with a semantically meaningful name ("wtf"), one can stop the propagation of the original click event by setting attribute:  stop-propagation.
 Note that we specify whether this new semantically meaningful event should bubble and/or escape the shadow DOM cocoon ("composed")

-You can also specify a test on the element spawning the  the event, using the if-matches attribute, which uses matches() [under the hood](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches):
+You can also specify a test on the element spawning the event, using the if-matches attribute, which uses matches() [under the hood](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches):

 ```html
 <div>